Moosetape

 Moosetape is the second and final studio album by Indian singer, rapper and songwriter Sidhu Moose Wala, released independently on 15 May 2021.
 Moose Wala served as the executive producer.
 Writing was handled by Sidhu dominantly among other artists, while the tracks were produced by The Kidd, Steel Banglez, Snappy, Wazir Patar, and JB.
 At 32 tracks, it is Moose Wala's longest album.
 It features guest vocals from Bohemia, Tion Wayne, Stefflon Don, Morrisson, Divine, Raja Kumari, Blockboi Twitch and Sikander Kahlon.
-The second most popular track from the album, "GOAT" featuring Jumana Abdu Rahman, surpassed 320 million views on YouTube as of October 2024.
+The music video for the track "GOAT" surpassed 430 million views on YouTube as of May 2026.

 Background

-The album was announced by Sidhu Moose Wala on 10 March 2021, on his official Instagram account.
-Followed by cover art, features and credits of every track per day till 23 April 2021.
+The album was announced by Sidhu Moose Wala on 10 March 2021, on his official Instagram account, followed by the unveiling of the official cover art, features and credits of every track per day till 23 April 2021.

-Moose Wala released the teaser of the album on his YouTube channel on 29 April 2021, with its release date.
+Moose Wala released the teaser of the album on his YouTube channel on 29 April 2021, announcing the release date.
 The teaser was viewed over a million times within twelve hours of its release.
 On 5 May 2021, Moose Wala released the trailer of the album.
 Tracklist was revealed on 12 May 2021 on his instagram handle.

 The tracks were released one by one from 15 May 2021; they were scheduled to release until 21 July.
-On 18 May 2021, he released the bonus track "Unfuckwithable" featuring Afsana Khan, which was produced by The Kidd.
-Its music video was directed by Teji Sandhu.
+On 18 May 2021, he released the bonus track "Unfuckwithable" featuring Afsana Khan, which was produced by The Kidd and the music video was directed by Teji Sandhu.

 Posthumously, the track "295" charted at 154 on the Billboard Global 200, making Moose Wala the first Punjabi singer to do so.
-The song was heavily played after his death as the song title surprisingly highlights the date of his death.
+The song was heavily played after his death as the song title coincidentally highlights the date of his death.

 As of 6 December 2023, Moosetape became the first Indian album to reach 1 billion streams on Spotify.